 The semester will begin with an orientation session in Paris.
-The weeks of January 8-21 will include daily language classes, meetings on contemporary French society, intercultural awareness, practical aspects of living in Paris, housing and academics, as well as various outings and cultural activities with French students, and free time to explore Parisian museums, monuments, and neighborhoods on your own.
+The weeks of Septembre 3 to 15 will include methodology sessions to prepare you for coursework in your French university classes, meetings on contemporary French society, intercultural awareness, practical aspects of living in Paris, housing and academics, as well as various outings and cultural activities with French students, and free time to explore Parisian museums, monuments, and neighborhoods on your own.
 The VWPP will provide you with a list of sites and museums, many of which are now free for people under 26, and provide reimbursement for the first few week's activities up to a designated sum.
 Participation in all orientation sessions and meetings is mandatory.